How to benefit from positive thinking

 2. Take control of your state

 Have you noticed that when you’re having a bad day, your body language shows it?
 You slump over in your chair, you have a hard time making eye contact with others and do things like cross your arms when you’re feeling uncomfortable.
 You stop being mindful and allow your environment and circumstances to control you.
-This is not a powerful stance; it tells those around you that you are uneasy, angry or sad and want to be left alone.
-This creates a feedback loop as your own poor posture reinforces your poor mindset.
+This is not a powerful stance.
+Your body tells those around you that you are uneasy, angry or sad and want to be left alone.
+This creates a feedback loop as your poor posture reinforces your poor mindset.

 3. Adjust your mindset

 For example, you’re at the airport and are unnecessarily delayed while going through security.
 Then the airline attendant checking you in is rude to you.
-Another airline worker overhears, apologizes and offers to bump your ticket up to business class.
+Another airline worker overhears, apologizes and bumps your ticket up to business class.

-Once you’re in the air, are you fixated on the hassles you faced in the airport, or are you full of gratitude for your spacious seat and free cocktail?
+Once you’re in the air, are you fixated on the hassles you faced in the airport, or are you grateful for your spacious seat and free cocktail?
 Do you think of the delay as wasted time or as a way to take time and reconnect with yourself?
 Do you automatically revert to the power of positive thinking or do negative thoughts take over?